-I am an Irish documentary maker.
+I am an Irish documentary maker and storyteller.

 I’ve spent a large chunk of my working life on the road.
 Getting my first break as a researcher with RTE, the Irish state broadcaster, I got to shoot my first report in 1998 while on assignment in Albania during the conflict in Kosovo.
-Following this I began working as a photographer & videographer with Irish NGO Concern’s emergency response team- documenting their field work in humanitarian crises across the globe before returning to broadcasting as a freelance director.
+Following this I began working as a photographer & videographer with Irish NGO Concern’s emergency response team- documenting their field work in humanitarian crises across the globe before returning to broadcasting as a freelance producer and director.

 In 2001 I spent a year in Venezuela with co-director Donnacha O’Brien, where we filmed “The Revolution Will Not Be Televised” (aka “Chavez- Inside the Coup” for broadcast tv) about the failed coup against President Chavez.
 The documentary won international acclaim and continues to be used in media courses across the world.

 I now live in Ireland but grew up in Paris and speak fluent French and Spanish.

 You can view some of my documentaries & clips on Vimeo

 I AM is a little short myself and editor Paul Mullen put together in a day, we never managed to find the time or money to turn it into a longer doc but it didn’t disappear!
 It was shown at the Fastnet Film Fest in 2017 and though unpolished I think it captures Yonela in all her positivity & creativity!

 Yonela Tyatyeka – aka Myzolator– is a young lesbian hip hop artist in Cape Town, South Africa.
 When her sister was murdered for also being lesbian Myzolator use her powerful music and words to fight back